 - The locations are Body, Left Leg, Right Leg, Left Arm and Right Arm.
 Head hits count against the body.

-- Armour on locations increases the amount of Wounds that location possesses and the Resilience and +1 Wound skills increase the Wounds of all locations.
+- Armour on locations increases the amount of Wounds that location possesses and the +1 Wound skills increase the Wounds of all locations.

 - Each time you are hit in combat you lose a Wound on the location struck.